 King Hezekiah becomes gravely ill.
-The LORD miraculously heals the king.
-However, his pride will later lead to national calamity.
+The LORD miraculously heals Hezekiah.

 VERSE 1.
 In those days Hezekiah was sick and near death.
 Isaiah the prophet, the son of Amoz, came to him, and said to him, “The LORD says, ‘Set your house in order, for you will die, and not live.’ ”

 In those days.
-Since Hezekiah died in 686 BC, this illness would have been in 701 BC.
+Hezekiah died in 686 BC.
+So this illness would have been in 701 BC.

 VERSE 2.
 Then Hezekiah turned his face to the wall and prayed to the LORD,